EthanN2305/walmart-black-friday-sales-prediction/README.md

 * Evaluated models using RMSE and $R^2$ on validation and test sets

 ## Results
-The Random Forest Regressor provides the most accuracy in predicting purchase amount spent for a given user.
+The Random Forest Regressor provides the most accuracy in predicting purchase amount spent in a specfic product category for a given user.